 Find a Sibling Discount

 The more the merrier for summer camps.
 That's why they usually offer a sibling discount if you enroll two or more children at the same time.

-You won't usually save a significant amount of money filling out your child's summer camp registration online but every little bit helps.
+You won't usually save a significant amount of money filling out your child's summer camp registration online but there's still money to be saved by signing up online.
 Look for summer camps that offer online registration discounts.
 Your typical savings will be $10 to $20.

 Bartering can save you lots of money at summer camps for kids.
 There are several ways you can try to barter to get the camp costs down.

 Summer camps need adult hands to help.
 Barter by volunteering your time to pitch in on certain days.
 Teach a craft.
 Cook food.
 Clean up.

 Get creative when bartering.
 Your summer camp may need a brochure.
 Can you write it?
 Do you know how to build a website?
 Would you volunteer to update the camp's blog?